basiljoy91/Password_strength_Tester_2.0/README.md

 * Language: C++
 * Libraries: Standard C++ libraries including `<iostream>`, `<stream>`,`<string>`,`<unordered_set>`, and `<cctype>` for character checking functions.

+## Benefits
+* **Enhanced Security Awareness:** Helps users choose stronger passwords by rating their password's strength.
+* **Comprehensive Validation:** Checks for length, uppercase letters, lowercase letters, numbers, and special characters.
+* **Compromised Password Detection:** (Version 2) Warns users if their password has appeared in known data breaches, making it easier to avoid using compromised passwords.
+* **Cross-Platform:** Written in C++, the program can run on multiple operating systems.
+* E**ducational Value:** Teaches the basics of password validation and security, making it a useful learning tool.

+## Limitations
+* **Limited to Offline Checks:** The program relies on a static list of compromised passwords, which may not always be up-to-date.
+Integration with an online service would allow for more current data.
+* **Password File Size:** For large compromised password lists, memory usage may be high.
+Optimizations may be needed for extremely large datasets.
+* **Basic Strength Metrics:** The tool uses basic metrics to evaluate password strength, which may not be comprehensive for advanced security standards.
+* **No Real-Time Suggestions:** The program doesn’t suggest stronger passwords or help users create secure ones; it only evaluates strength.
+* **Command-Line Interface:** With a command-line-only interface, it might not be accessible or user-friendly for non-technical users.

 ## Contribution
 Feel free to contribute by submitting issues, making pull requests, or suggesting enhancements.